(1300 292 371)

 A graphical interface-based operating system developed by Microsoft.

-Windows 10 is Microsoft operating system for personal computers, tablets, embedded devices and internet of things devices.
+A Microsoft operating system for personal computers, tablets, embedded devices and internet of things devices.

-Windows 7 is an operating system that was produced by Microsoft as part of the Windows NT family of operating systems.
+An operating system that was produced by Microsoft as part of the Windows NT family of operating systems.

-Wire fraud is a crime in which a person concocts a scheme to defraud or obtain money based on false representation or promises.
+A crime in which a person concocts a scheme to defraud or obtain money based on false representation or promises.

 Telecommunication involving signals transmitted by radio waves rather than over wires, also: the technology used in radio telecommunication.